Lead sourcing

 LinkedIn automation pays back for any team that has more leads to reach than hours in the day — and where the cost of a missed follow-up is more than the cost of the software.

-Run 5–20 connected senders, hit higher daily volume without burning accounts, and route warm replies to AEs without copy-paste.
+LinkedIn automation for agencies →Run 5–20 connected senders, hit higher daily volume without burning accounts, and route warm replies to AEs without copy-paste.

 Most of the LinkedIn automation tools you will see in a Google search were built between 2018 and 2021 around a single use case: send 50 connection requests a day from one Chrome extension.
 The bar has moved.
 Here is what to evaluate in 2026.